myoActivation®: A Powerful Approach to Pain, Scars & Movement

 A myoActivation® session begins with a movement-based assessment.
 Tara observes posture, movement, and tension patterns throughout the body, then identifies the key areas, or “drivers”, that are holding restriction and contributing to pain elsewhere.

-Once identified, Tara uses gentle, precise needling techniques to release those fascial restrictions.
+Once identified, Tara uses gentle, precise, momentary needling techniques to release those fascial restrictions.
 Clients may feel a mild “twitch” or release as the tissue lets go, followed by a sense of lightness or freedom in movement.
 The treatment is generally well tolerated, with most people describing it as intense but relieving rather than painful.

 After the session, it’s normal to feel mild soreness or fatigue as the body recalibrates, but many clients notice immediate improvements in movement, posture, and pain levels.